Forex robots and Expert Advisors are scripts that are coded with automated forex trading strategies.

 Do Forex Robots Work?

 A Forex robot can work well if it is employed correctly.
 A Forex robot should be considered as a tool that identifies market trends and generates forex trading signals that you, as a trader, can choose to act upon.
 It is the true definition of an EA, where you have the final say if you want to place that identified trade.

 Where you choose when to trade means the EA is an extension of your trading system where settings and parameters are aligned as closely as possible to your strategy and currency pairs traded.

 To employ a robot correctly does require an underlying knowledge of forex trading.
 Beginners who use fully automated robots to execute trades are less likely to see the full benefits of employing a robot unless they get trading experience through backtesting and practicing using a demo account.

 How Much is A Forex Trading Robot?

 Forex robots are traditionally available for purchase for a one-off fee, which offers lifetime updates.
-Prices vary from under $100 for long-established robots like the Forex Megadroid to over $500 for the Forex Cyborg.
+Prices vary from below $250 for long-established robots like WallStreet Forex Robot 3.0 to over $500 for Forex Flex EA.
+One of the few forex robots that retails on a subscription basis is Forex Real Profit EA.
 The complexity of the algorithms often dictates the price.
 Robots that include dynamic features that can adjust to changing market conditions tend to be at the upper price level.
 Most reputable developers will offer a 30 or 60 day money-back guarantee.

 Some developers are now starting to offer automated software on a subscription basis.
 The merits of this from both the programmer and the user perspective is it allows ongoing development of the robot, making sure it continues to trade profitably by continuous review of built-in algorithms.
 Forex Real Profit EA is available on a subscription at a cost of $199 a year.